vishalpa8/vocabularybuilder/README.md

   - **Add Words**: Easily add new words with definitions, parts of speech, and sample sentences.
   - **Word List**: A clean and searchable list of all your words.
+  - **Data Management**: Export your vocabulary to JSON, import words from a JSON file, and reset all your data with a confirmation prompt.

 - **🧠 Focused Quiz System**: